 1. Personal injury — both physical injuries, such as whiplash, and psychological injury, such as post traumatic stress disorder.

 2. Financial losses – losses that you have directly incurred as a result of your accident, such as lost income, prescription expenses, vehicle repair expense, etc.

 3. Interest – you are entitled to claim interest on the above sums.

-4. Legal costs — in England and Wales you are entitled to claim your legal expenses in pursuing your claim so long as your personal injuries are worth over £1,000.
+4. Legal costs — in England and Wales you are entitled to claim the majority of your legal expenses in pursuing your claim so long as your personal injuries are worth over £1,000.